npo-poms/poms-shared-backend/README.md

 Generate ES indexes for our resources:
-- Execute the scripts in this folder: `./push-es-*-mapping.sh` eg.
+- Execute the scripts in this folder: `./push-es-*-mapping.sh` eg. via this helper script
-`./push-es-media-mapping.sh localhost:9200 1`
+`./push-es-localhost.sh`
-(pageupdate script is not relevant for API)
+(this presumes an empty elastic search on http://localhost:9200)

 ## Update the configuration
 The ES mapping can be changed in the files under: